-7. Explain what you will do next
+g.
+Explain what you will do next

-For younger children, explain you are going to speak to someone who will be able to help.
-For older children, explain you will need to report the abuse to someone who can help.
-Never offer confidentiality or make promises you cannot keep, such as their parents will not find out.
+For younger under 18s, explain you are going to speak to someone who will be able to help.
+For older under 18s, explain you will need to report the abuse to someone who can help.
+Never offer confidentiality or make promises you cannot keep, such as their parents will not find out, but always be open and honest about next steps, and explain rationale.

-8. Report what the child has told you as soon as possible
+h.
+Report what the child has told you as soon as possible